IHE/RAD.IRA/input/pagecontent/rad-x3.md

 ### 2:3.X3.1 Scope

-This transaction is used to initiate a report context.
-Report contexts are initiated within an existing reporting session.
+This transaction is used to open a report context.
+Report contexts are opened within an existing reporting session.

 ### 2:3.X3.2 Actors Roles